aarenson/PHPCap/docs-md/CACertificateFile.md

 only be used for initial testing with non-critical data.

 It is possible that your system may already be set up to use a correct CA certificate file.
-This can be tested by trying to access a project will SSL verification set to true, but with no CA certificate file specified, for example:
+This can be tested by trying to access a project with SSL verification set to true, but with no CA certificate file specified, for example:

 ```php